-There are several types of veneers, and the kind you select will influence how the procedure affects your real teeth.
+There are several types of dental veneers, and the kind you select will influence how the procedure affects your real teeth.
 Three of the most common types of veneers available are porcelain veneers, composite veneers, and Lumineers, and they all have unique characteristics when it comes to composition and application.

 A long-established and sought-after cosmetic dentistry procedure, porcelain veneers require the removal of a slight amount of tooth enamel in order to make room for the porcelain shields.
-This reshaping allows the veneers to sit on your teeth properly and create that coveted perfect smile.
+This reshaping allows the veneers to sit on your teeth properly and create that coveted Hollywood smile.
 A tooth-colored cement is used to meticulously secure each veneer to the front surface of each individual tooth, and a special curing light is used to permanently bond the veneers.
 This careful process ensures that veneers have longevity and stability.

-Composite veneers are shaped directly onto the teeth in the dentist’s office using a composite, filling-like material.
-This smile makeover option usually doesn’t require the removal of tooth enamel, which means the veneers can look thicker and less natural because of the process and the materials used to make the changes.
+Composite Veneers are shaped directly onto the teeth in the dentist's office using a composite, filling-like material.
+This smile makeover option usually doesn't require the removal of tooth enamel, which means the veneers can look thicker and less natural because of the process and the materials used to make the changes.

 All veneers are carefully customized to create a flawless, natural-looking new smile.
 And, of course, the whole point of veneers is to upgrade the look of your natural teeth.